Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br>
 </br>

-Selecting a service which we are going to use for our fiori app
+Selecting a service which we are going to use for our Fiori app
 </br>
 </br>
 <img src="./files/capmd10-5.png" >